digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/installation.rst

     Multiple versions of Postgres are tested for compatibility with Canton and PQS in traditional deployment configurations.
-Postgres comes in many varieties which allow NFR trade offs to be made (e.g., latency Vs. read operation scaling Vs. HA Vs. cost) and not all of these variants are tested for compatibility but are expected to work with Canton and PQS.
+Postgres comes in many varieties that allow NFR trade-offs to be made (e.g., latency Vs. read operation scaling Vs. HA Vs. cost).
+Not all of these variants are tested for compatibility but all are expected to work with Canton and PQS.
     However, sufficient application testing is required to ensure that the SLAs of the ledger API and PQS clients are met.
 In particular, serverless Postgres has transient behaviors which require a robust application